Sibber.WindowMessageMonitor

 {

-// (keep in mind that `WindowMessageEventArgs` is a readonly struct that is passed by ref,
+// note that `e` is a mutable struct that is passed by reference.

 }